Yes – chickens can eat lentils!

 Different types of lentil.

 The most common you'll find in shops are the dried, flat, brown lentils.
-They retain their shape well and have quite a coarse texture.
+They retain their shape well and have a coarse texture.

 Green lentils also keep their shape and are more peppery in flavour.
 Red and yellow are sweeter; they tend to cook to more of a mash so they're best used in soups.